Mq930/AQUAIVISION/README.md

 - Processed outputs are saved in `outputs/`.
 - The app expects the TensorRT engine files to be present in the project root and `marine_yolo26m_v1/weights/`.
 - For best performance, use an NVIDIA GPU supported by TensorRT.

-## License

-This repository does not include a license file.
-Add one if you plan to share or distribute the project.